-- 2. Use Tool Length Sensing Check this option to activate tool length sensing. - 3.
+Use Tool Length Sensing - Check to activate tool length sensing.

 The sequence of operations for tool length sensing is listed below.
 All parameters on this panel are underlined.
-Note that all X, Y and Z positions must be specified in machine coordinates. - The Initial M-Code is executed (optional, typically used to turn off the spindle) - Z axis moves up to the Raised Position (rapid move) - X and Y axes move to the Sensor Position (rapid move) - Z axis moves down to the Sensing Start Position (rapid move) - Z axis moves in the Sensing Direction towards the sensor, moving at the Sensing Feedrate, until the sensor trips or the Sensing Limit is reached.
-The sensor must be wired to the input line specified by Monitor Input Line. - The Z axis offset for the current tool is automatically entered into the Tooling panel of the Configuration dialog box, according to the Tool Length Formula.
+Note that all X, Y and Z positions must be specified in machine coordinates.

+- The Initial M-Code is executed (optional, typically used to turn off the spindle) - Z axis moves up to the Raised Position (rapid move) - X and Y axes move to the Sensor Position (rapid move) - Z axis moves down to the Sensing Start Position (rapid move) - Z axis moves in the Sensing Direction towards the sensor, moving at the Sensing Feedrate, until the sensor trips or the Sensing Limit is reached.
+The sensor must be wired to the input line specified by Monitor Input Line. - If the Sensing Method is set to Sense on Retract, the Z axis retracts from the sensor until it's not tripped. - The Z axis offset for the current tool is automatically entered into the Tooling panel of the Configuration dialog box, according to the Tool Length Formula.
 The default formula is simply the current Z machine coordinate ("#Machine.Z").
-To change the formula, see "Advanced Programming Features" in the System Programming section for details on using variables and creating mathematical expressions. - Z axis moves up to the Raised Position (rapid move).
+To change the formula, see "Advanced"

+Programming Features" in the System Programming section for details on using variables and creating mathematical expressions.

+• Z axis moves up to the Raised Position (rapid move).